 “With love, you don’t bargain.
 There, the choice is not yours.
 Love is a mirror, it reflects only your essence, if you have the courage to look in its face.”

 Being born in an inter-faith, cross-cultural family and growing up in a social context where inner home values and outside values were not aligned, taught me at an early age that there is no single way to think, talk or be.
-I first learned to identify “the other” to protect myself and my family, then matured into the practice of co-existing with “the other” and ultimately learned that I don’t need to understand “the other” as long as I can respect the beliefs that shaped their way of thinking and being.
+I first learned to identify “the other” to protect myself and my family, then matured into the practice of co-existing with “the other,” and ultimately learned that I don’t need to understand “the other” as long as I can respect the beliefs that shaped their way of thinking and being.
 These all were possible with having courage as one of the fundamental pillars of my being.

-This form of respect has little to do with admiration of someone and it is more about trying to see the world from their perspective, knowing where their beliefs come from, basic human needs and anxieties that make them hold on to their beliefs and then see how I could be a relevant and effective agent of change without disrespecting them.
+This form of respect has little to do with admiration and it is more about trying to see the world from their perspective, knowing where their beliefs come from, basic human needs and anxieties that make them hold on to their beliefs and then see how I could be a relevant and effective agent of change without disrespecting them.
 When I facilitate highly sensitive meetings (be it at the UN or a Fortune 500 company), sometimes they have nothing in common and yet they sit around a table and hope to make a decision for the public health, product development or placements of workers that will affect millions of people.
 Going into these meetings with a preconceived notion about anything will be a hindrance to my work as a facilitator and advisor.
 This mindset is also applicable to parents who try to understand their children and relate to them, couples trying to make sense of each other’s standpoint and colleagues trying to work on a project with very different styles of thinking, relating and doing things.

 “I might not understand you but I deeply respect you and what has shaped your beliefs.
 I welcome an opportunity to learn from you if you choose to offer me that privilege.
 Life is worth living for the teachable moments and for the people that share those moments with us”.